sushrutaproject2/website/_posts/2025-08-20-social-importance-of-variant-readings.md

 (As a footnote to a footnote, Ācārya made a typo in his 1938 edition: he printed *ṣoḍaṣadaśavarṣāṃ*; that this was just a typo is proven by his footnote, where he says "ṣoḍaśavarṣāṃ" {% cite susr-1938 -l 392 %}.)

 The small details of philology and textual criticism can make a large difference to the meaning of a text that has real social impact both for our understanding of the past and for custom in India today.
-Child marriage is still prevalent in India, although its frequency has been falling since the 1981 census due to modernization, legal and political action and social activism.
+Child marriage is still prevalent in India, although its frequency has been declining since the 1981 census due to modernisation, legal and political action and social activism.

 ### References

-{% bibliography -cited  %}
+{% bibliography -cited  -group_by author %}